 Dorsal Vein of the Hand Removal

 Prominent hand veins occur most commonly on the top of the hand.
 They are called dorsal veins of the hand.
 They are not aesthetically pleasing for most women.
 Men are not bothered by them usually.
+Dr. Anastasatos at Los Angeles Plastic Surgery is a skilled cosmetic hand surgeon who can expertly remove dorsal veins of the hand.

 Dorsal veins of the hand occur because with age there is loss of fat and connective tissue covering them and surrounding them therefore they become more visible.
 The dorsal veins of the hand were always there but with loss of surrounding tissue as occurs with age they become noticeable and prominent.
 This is very upsetting for many of my patients because it is indeed a visible sign of aging.